jiyong-park/jiyong-park.github.io/_pages/research.md

 <sub>Full drafts of the following working papers (excluding work in progress) are available upon request.</sub>

 * 1.1 Societal Impacts of Digitalization
-	1. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” under revision for 2nd round review at *Information Systems Research*
+	1. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” under 2nd round review at *Information Systems Research*
 	2. **Park, J.** and Pang, M.S.
 “Information Technology on the Beat: The Impacts of Body-Worn Camera and Facial Recognition Technology on Public Safety,” in preparation for submission
 	3. **Park, J.** “How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber,” in preparation for submission
-	4. **Park, J.** “Overworking from Home: Overtime Work Restriction Policy, Telework, and Occupational Health,” work in progress
-	5. Kim, J., **Park, J.**, and Lee, J. “Gender-Blind or Gender-Biased?
+	4. Kim, J., **Park, J.**, and Lee, J. “Gender-Blind or Gender-Biased?
 Gender Gap and Project Development Stage in Crowdfunding,” work in progress
-	6. Kim, D., **Park, J.**, Lee, C., and Zo, H. “Who Guards the Home?
+	5. Kim, D., **Park, J.**, Lee, C., and Zo, H. “Who Guards the Home?
 An Empirical Analysis of Online Home Services Platforms and Burglary,” work in progress
 <p></p>

 * 1.2 Harnessing Technology for Environmental Sustainability